LaGen: Towards Autoregressive LiDAR Scene Generation: Abstract

 \section{Abstract}

-Generative world models for autonomous driving (AD) have become a trending topic.
+Generative world models for autonomous driving (AD) are of great value in applications such as data augmentation, closed-loop simulation, and safety-critical scenario evaluation.
 Unlike the widely studied image modality, in this work we explore generative world models for LiDAR data.
-Existing generation methods for LiDAR data only support single frame generation, while existing prediction approaches require multiple frames of historical input and can only deterministically predict multiple frames at once, lacking interactivity.
+Existing generation methods for LiDAR predominantly focus on single frame generation or lack the capacity for interactive simulation, while existing prediction approaches require multiple frames of historical input and can only deterministically predict multiple frames at once.
 Both paradigms fail to support long-horizon interactive generation.
-To this end, we introduce \textbf{LaGen}, which to the best of our knowledge is the first framework capable of frame-by-frame autoregressive generation of long-horizon LiDAR scenes.
-LaGen is able to take a single-frame LiDAR input as a starting point and effectively utilize bounding box information as conditions to generate high-fidelity 4D scene point clouds.
+To this end, we introduce \textbf{LaGen}, which, to the best of our knowledge is the first autoregressive framework capable of generating long-horizon LiDAR scenes in a frame-by-frame, interactive manner.
+LaGen is able to take a single-frame input as a starting point and effectively utilize bounding box information as conditions to generate high-fidelity 4D scene.
 In addition, we introduce a scene decoupling estimation module to enhance the model's interactive generation capability for object-level content, as well as a noise modulation module to mitigate error accumulation during long-horizon generation.
-We construct a protocol based on nuScenes for evaluating long-horizon LiDAR scene generation.
-Experimental results comprehensively demonstrate LaGen outperforms state-of-the-art LiDAR generation and prediction models, especially on the later frames.
+We extensively evaluate LaGen's performance in controlled data generation and long-horizon scene generation on the nuScenes dataset.
+The experimental results demonstrate that LaGen achieves state-of-the-art performance, especially on later frames.
+The code is publicly available at: https://github.com/szzhou88/LaGen. \keywords{Autonomous driving \and World models \and Scene generation}